SimBuddy/WOBBranchPredictor/README.md

 **The savings were not limited to software simulation.**

 The design was implemented using native FPGA memory blocks, and all 25 block-memory units used for expensive prediction were physically controlled by the WOB selection signal.
 When WOB methodology-code determined that the expensive predictor was unnecessary, the corresponding block-memory reads were disabled at the hardware enable pins.
+The methodology extended itself into the actual hardware implementation.

 This distinction matters because many apparent computational savings disappear when translated into hardware.
 A design may skip using a result while the underlying memory and logic continue switching internally.
 In the WOB implementation, the expensive memory access itself was suppressed.